Build a SvelteKit Markdown Blog

 export const url = dev ? 'http://localhost:5173/' : 'https://joyofcode.xyz/'

-Add a root layout inside src/routes/+layout.svelte which is going to include the header, footer and styles for the site.
+Add a root layout inside src/routes/+layout.svelte that includes the header, footer and styles for the blog:

 src/routes/+layout.svelte